wimlds-trojmiasto/detect-waste/README.md

     `bash annotations_preprocessing_multi.sh`

-Script will automaticlly split all datasets to train and test set with MultilabelStratifiedShuffleSplit.
+Script will automatically split all datasets to train and test set with `MultilabelStratifiedShuffleSplit`.
 Then it will convert datasets to one class - litter.
-Finally all datasets will be concatenated to form single train and test files *annotations/binary_mixed_train.json* and *annotations/binary_mixed_test*.
+Finally all datasets will be concatenated to form single train and test files `annotations/binary_mixed_train.json` and `annotations/binary_mixed_test`.

 For more details check [annotations directory](https://github.com/wimlds-trojmiasto/detect-waste/tree/main/annotations).